 - Drugs: Possession, delivery, sale, use or manufacture of any illegal drugs or controlled substance is prohibited.
 This includes possession, delivery, sale, or use of prescription medication without a prescription or by distribution of medication to an individual other than the individual for whom the medication was prescribed.

 - Drug Paraphernalia: Possession of paraphernalia for intended or implied use of controlled substances or paraphernalia possessing illegal drug residue, including but not limited to devices and/or materials used to prepare, use, or cover up the use of drugs is prohibited.

-- Smoking Tobacco: in a non-designated area in or adjacent to residential communities is prohibited.
+- Smoking Tobacco: Smoking in a non-designated area in or adjacent to residential communities is prohibited, or inside residential communities is prohibited.